 Let the artwork inspire you to dig in and have fun connecting, cooperating and creating.
 Our friendly bilingual Interpreters will be on hand to support you .
 A buffet of art materials awaits!
 Learn More

 CATIE is Canada’s source for HIV and hepatitis C information.
 Visit their website to read about HIV basics, find out how to learn your status, and discover HIV-prevention options – such as PrEP, PEP and using HIV treatment to prevent transmission.
+You can pick up a copy of CATIE’s free magazine The Positive Side from the NGC Boutique.
+The current issue features an interview with AA Bronson.

 My mother came to visit us in New York in the early 1990s.
 I guess Jorge was already sick.
 She had lived through two wars, through both bombings of London.
 Her first husband was shot down over Cologne.
 There was a young man who was always sitting on the ground on 6th Avenue, just down the street from us, with a sign asking for money.
 He was homeless because his HIV drugs had taken all his money.
 My mother was very struck by this.
 She said, “it’s like the war.
 It’s no different.
 All the young men are dying.”